-- Franciscan Action Network: "The U.S. Catholic Church is a church of immigrants and has a long history of protecting immigrant and refugee rights. . . .
-This Executive Order does not prioritize keeping families together and does not acknowledge the contributions immigrants and refugees make to our country.
-It validates treating immigrants and refugees as 'other' and promotes fear of these populations.
-Welcoming the stranger is a mandate of Judeo-Christian teachings.
-We are reminded that all the Jewish people were refugees in a foreign land, and the Holy Family were refugees for a time in Egypt." - National Justice for Our Neighbors (JFON), a ministry of the United Methodist Church: "[The Executive Orders] are grounded in fear, not in fact.
+- National Justice for Our Neighbors (JFON), a ministry of the United Methodist Church: "[The Executive Orders] are grounded in fear, not in fact.
 They call for actions that are expensive, unnecessary, and antithetical to JFON's values of compassion and dignity for all individuals.
 As people of faith, we are called upon to seek mercy, do justice, and to love our neighbors as ourselves.
 Times change; governments change; yet these commands remain unchanged." - Reverend Peter Morales, Past President, Unitarian Universalist Association: "Our country has always been a beacon of liberty, and we should not now close our doors to people fleeing violence, hate, oppression, or persecution.
 All of the world's major religions affirm the moral imperative to welcome the stranger. . . .
-I mourn with all of those whose hopes of a better future have been dashed due to the actions of President Trump."

-• T'ruah: The Rabbinic Call for Human Rights: "On more than 36 occasions the Torah declares that our experience as strangers in the land of Egypt obligates us to care for the most vulnerable among us; particularly the sojourners, migrants, and immigrants seeking refuge in our midst.
+I mourn with all of those whose hopes of a better future have been dashed due to the actions of President Trump." - T'ruah: The Rabbinic Call for Human Rights: "On more than 36 occasions the Torah declares that our experience as strangers in the land of Egypt obligates us to care for the most vulnerable among us; particularly the sojourners, migrants, and immigrants seeking refuge in our midst.
 Abraham and Sarah, who welcomed three unknown travelers into their home, modeled hachnasat orchim-welcoming guests-which the Talmud declared to be even more important than speaking to God."

-C. The Executive Order Blocks Amici's Refugee-Assistance Efforts with Irreparable Consequences for Refugees

-The United States has long embraced people of all faiths, including those seeking refuge from persecution and violence.
-Early immigrants with differing theological views and creeds fled to the United States in search of religious freedom.
+C. The Executive Order Blocks Amici's Refugee-Assistance Efforts and Will Have Irreparable Consequences for Refugees theological views and creeds fled to the United States in search of religious freedom.
 See Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
 E.E.O.C., 565 U.S. 171, 182 (2012).
-In the decades following World War II, the United States welcomed displaced persons from Europe, Asia, Africa, and Latin America.
+In the decades following World War II, the United States welcomed displaced persons from Europe, Asia, Africa, and Latin America.43